RMLio/rmlmapper-java/README.md

   - JSON files (JSONPath (`@` can be used to select the current object.))
   - XML files (XPath)
 - functions (most cases)
+  - For examples on how to use functions within RML mapping documents, you can have a look at the [RML+FnO test cases](https://github.com/RMLio/rml-fno-test-cases)
 - configuration file
 - metadata generation
 - output formats: nquads (default), turtle, trig, trix, jsonld, hdt